davidpomerenke/ba/readme.md

 The argument against neutrality
 -------------------------------

-The argument against neutrality (<span id="ref:RNDVrb2Fg6EjX" label="ref:RNDVrb2Fg6EjX">\[ref:RNDVrb2Fg6EjX\]</span>Broome 2012, p.
-177f., where the figure below is also copied from) concludes that the intuition of neutrality is inconsistent.
-The argument is a version of the mere addition paradox (<span id="ref:RNDn8ybKRhpdp" label="ref:RNDn8ybKRhpdp">\[ref:RNDn8ybKRhpdp\]</span>Broome 2004, p.
-148) and a modification of the adoption problem (<span id="ref:RND0coQvEEBxt" label="ref:RND0coQvEEBxt">\[ref:RND0coQvEEBxt\]</span>Broome 2004, p.
-161).
-It is based on the following counter-example to the intuition of
+The argument against neutrality (, where the figure below is also copied from) concludes that the intuition of neutrality is inconsistent.
+The argument is a version of the mere addition paradox (Broome 2004, 148) and a modification of the adoption problem (Broome 2004, 161).
+It is based on the following counter-example to the intuition of neutrality:
-neutrality:

 <img src="3-fig-1" style="width:80.0%" alt="image" />